A view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 I think that as we have seen, some would form subterranean reserves, but if this was a time of vast upheaval on the Earth, I imagine the raising of continents would also account for the draining off of the overlying water.
 As the land was forced upwards, the runoff of water over the soft, still mud-like sedimentary rocks would in some places cause deep gorges, in others wide river valleys.
 Many of the gigantic limestone caves could have been formed in the same way, with vast amounts of water draining through the still soft limestone.

-On holiday, I came accross a small river flowing out to sea across a wide sandy beach.
-When the tide is in, strong currents and waves flatten the sand under the flowing river, but it is very soft and dangerous to walk on!
+On holiday, I came across a small river flowing out to sea across a wide sandy beach.
+When the tide was in, strong currents and waves flattened the sand under the flowing river, but it was very soft – like quicksand, and dangerous to walk on!

-As the tide retreats, the flowing river and outgoing tide again cuts through the wet sand.
-It makes miniature gorges and canyons with small streams at the bottom just like the 'Grand' one pictured (but on a different scale!).
+As the tide retreated, the flowing river and outgoing tide again cut through the wet sand.
+It made miniature gorges and canyons with small streams at the bottom looking almost exactly like the 'Grand' one pictured (but on a vastly different scale!).

 The safest place to be, while the Earth underwent such violent transformation, was actually in an Ark, floating above it!